isidzukuri/ml_education/readme.md

 - **Early stopping** is perhaps the most readily implemented regularization technique.
 In short, it limits the number of iterations during model training.
 Here, a model continuously passes through the training data, stopping once there is no improvement (and perhaps even deterioration) in training and validation accuracy.
 The goal is to train a model until it has reached the lowest possible training error preceding a plateau or increase in validation error.

 <img src="images/early_stop.png">

-#### Neural networks
-- **Dropout** regularizes neural networks by randomly dropping out nodes, along with their input and output connections, from the network during training.
-Dropout trains several variations of a fixed-sized architecture, with each variation having different randomized nodes left out of the architecture.
-- **Weight decay**

 ## Confusion matrix